 Each new unit of work begins with a recap of the previous related knowledge from previous years.
 This helps children to retrieve what they have learnt in the earlier sequence of the programme of study, and ensures that new knowledge is taught in the context of previous learning to promote a shift in long term memory.
 Key vocabulary for the new topic is also introduced as part of this ‘unit introduction’ and children are shown the ‘Topic Vocabulary (TV) Mat.
 This provides definitions and accompanying visuals for each word to ensure accessibility to all.
 This approach also means that children are able to understand the new vocabulary when it is used in teaching and learning activities and apply it themselves within the context of physical activity.

 The KWL process is used throughout each unit of work.
 Once children know the new vocabulary for the unit and how it relates to previous learning, the children are asked what they already know specifically about the new topic.
 This provides the teacher with an insight into the children’s ‘starting points’ for the topic, to enable the use of assessment to inform planning.
 The children are then also asked what they would like to know and class responses are collated and used to inform the programme of study to ensure an aspect of ‘focussed interest planning’.
-A record of this process kept in children’s topic books.
+A record of this process, including photographs of the children demonstrating key skills, kept in children’s PE floor books.
 At the end of the topic, children take part in a review of what they now know and can do.
 The teacher is then able consolidate any of the key knowledge which is identified at this part of the process as not yet being secure.

 Lessons are planned to utilise cross curricular links, as well as the context of the school (including school and local grounds and access to facilities and community role models, such as sports coaches, with specialist skills).
 The varied curriculum is designed to enable all children to enjoy physical activity and to experience success in sport.
 An extensive extra-curricular provision also provides further challenge and access to a range of physical activity.
 All children have the opportunity to participate in PE at their own level of development, with teachers ensuring that lessons cater for individual needs.
 As well as securing and building on a range of skills, children develop knowledge of the basic rules of a range of games and activities.
 They experience positive competition and a strong focus is placed on developing good sporting attitudes.
 Children learn in a safe environment and have a foundation for lifelong physical activity, leaving primary school as physically active.